-February is Black History Month!
-The month is devoted to recognizing the achievements and contributions of African Americans.
-At Butler Library, we have created a Black History Month LibGuide that highlights databases, journals, and recent books in our collection that focus on this community.
+Hispanic Heritage Month is celebrated between September 15 and October 15 each year.
+The month is devoted to recognizing the achievements and contributions of Hispanic and Latino/a/x people.
+At Butler Library, we have created an Hispanic Heritage Month LibGuide that highlights databases, journals, and books in our collection that focus on this community.
 Items in this collection are also browsable.
+Check out our book display on the first floor, too!

 Butler Library now has over 4,000 eBook and audiobooks available through the OverDrive and Libby Apps!
 Find a more pleasurable and recreational reading experience with OverDrive-Libby!
 These titles are more mainstream and current.
 For more questions, please contact a librarian or click for instructions here.

 Butler Library has started collecting zines!
-The collection is currently non-circulating and designated only for classroom use.
-Contact librarian Julie Setele if you are interested in using the collection.
+The collection is available to read in the library and is located in the Global Lounge on the 3rd floor (SE quad).
+Ask at the Ask Us desk for directions!
+Contact librarian Julie Setele if you are interested in using the collection in your teaching or research.

 A curated collection of resources related to reproductive justice, the Black feminist social movement that calls for the right to bodily self-autonomy, the right to have children, the right to not have children, and the right to raise one's children in safe and sustainable communities.
 The resources are organized by theme.